Taqi-Techverx/Techverx-TestTask/README.md

 # Techverx-TestTask

-1- please enter you db ceredentials in the appsettings.json file.
+1- Please enter you db ceredentials in the appsettings.json file.
-2- Run update-database command
+2- Please select the Techverx.Test.Project.EntityFramework and run the update database command to update the database.